-Learn how to revamp a jewelry box thrift store find using Mod Podge and Envirotex Lite.
+This upcycled jewelry box was a thrift store find, revamped using Mod Podge and Envirotex Lite.
 It’s really easy and the results are pretty!

 I recently made a Goodwill run and scored a load of goodies for $15.
 One of the surfaces I got was perfect to use with Mod Podge and my absolute favorite resin Envirotex Lite: a mini-jewelry box for $2.